voodooattack/e2d/readme.md

 Most canvas libraries abstract away different aspect of canvas to make you faster.
 When using this library, there isn't much abstraction.
 In fact, the API mirrors the canvas2d API in a way makes coding canvas actually fun!

-Some of the functions fill in parts of the language that aren't implemented yet, like `CanvasRenderingContext2D.prototype.ellipse` and `CanvasRenderingContext2D.prototype.addHitRegion`.

 ### Instruction trees

 The goal of `e2d` is to create a tree of instructions instead of imperatively calling `ctx.translate`, or `ctx.drawImage`.
 It allows the developer to make one way data structures that represent the state of their application data.